GabeOchieng/schneider/pages/optimization/problem_description.md

  - `submit`: contains site simulations for ~10 days.
 This should be used by the simulation script to generate a leaderboard submission.
  - `train`: a much longer period of data for discovering patterns and training algorithms that may be used in generating submissions.

+There is a file for each site within these folders, and those files have the following columns:

+ - `timestamp`: The date and time of the observation
+ - `site_id`: An arbitrary id for the site (building)
+ - `period_id`: IDs that indicate consecutive time periods
+ - `actual_consumption`: The actual building consumption at a particular timestep
+ - `actual_pv`: The actual photovoltaic energy produced at this timestep
+ - `load_XX`: For XX from 00 to 95, a forecast for the consumption where each subsequent value is 15 minutes later.
+These values are forecasts, and so will not exactly match the actual consumption at that timestep.
+ - `pv_XX`: For XX from 00 to 95, a forecast for the pv produced on site where each subsequent value is 15 minutes later.
+These values are forecasts, and so will not exactly match the actual_pv at that timestep.
+ - `price_buy_XX`: For XX from 00 to 95, a forecast for the consumption where each subsequent value is 15 minutes later.
+Prices are not forecasts (these are assumed to be available at prediction time).
+ - `price_sell_XX`: For XX from 00 to 95, a forecast for the consumption where each subsequent value is 15 minutes later.
+Prices are not forecasts (these are assumed to be available at prediction time).

 <a id="sim"></a>